jsguy/misojs/documentation/future_changes.md

 Immediate for next release:

-* Rename "adaptor" to "api", place it in /api
+* Rename "adaptor" to "api", place it in /api.

-* Remove /client and /severs directories, and use an extension of "X.client.js" for non-server, (eg: for miso.util.js, to create a client replacement, add a file named: miso.util.client.js).
-Everything goes in /modules (this already works, I just need to refactor the code)
+[done] * Remove /client and /severs directories, and use an extension of "X.client.js" for non-server, (eg: for miso.util.js, to create a client replacement, add a file named: miso.util.client.js).
+Everything goes in /modules (this already works, I just need to refactor the code) - everything client will be in /public instead.

 * Use Create, Retrieve, Update, Delete, Query in the api examples instead of Find, Save, Remove - this removes the "magic" we're doing with the ID in the flatfile and mongoose adaptors - it needs to be un-opinionated, and it is better if the user handles this, instead of being forced to use "_id".

 Near future: